DoIT&C Logo

 Uniqueness : This is achieved through the process of demographic and biometric de-duplication.
 The de-duplication process compares the resident’s demographic and biometric information, collected during the process of enrolment, with the records in the UIDAI database to verify if the resident is already in the database or not.
 An individual needs to enrol for Aadhaar only once and after de-duplication only one Aadhaar shall be generated.
 In case, the resident enrols more than once, the subsequent enrolments will be rejected.

-Portability : Aadhaar gives nationwide portability as it can be authenticated anywhere on-line.
+Portability : Aadhaar gives nationwide portability as it can be authenticated anywhere online.
 This is critical as millions of Indians migrate from one state to another or from rural area to urban centres etc.

 Random Number : Aadhaar number is a random number devoid of any intelligence.
 Person willing to enrol has to provide minimal demographic along with biometric information during the enrolment process.
 The Aadhaar enrolment process does not capture details like caste, religion, income, health, geography, etc.